ShubhamSingh-dev/My-Portfolio/README.md

-My Portfolio is good and my idea is not
+My Portfolio  good and my idea is not